twizerim/Photo-gallery/README.md

 ## how to run this project

 * run html on the browser
+If you want to download a picture click on image after be hovered

+## runing challenges

+write in terminal : *node name of the folder/name of the file*

+# example:

-* node Challenges/arrayMap.js in terminal
+* node Challenges/arrayMap.js
-* node Challenges/stringTransform.js in termial
+* node Challenges/stringTransform.js